COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 ![alt text](<vista but the weathered design aims to create an underground mountainside map level.png>)

-In conjunction with discovery, optional paths and small puzzles such as the knockback jump were added to reward players with the gun unlock earlier.
+In conjunction with discovery, optional paths and small puzzles such as the knockback jump were added to reward players with the gun unlocked earlier.

 ![alt text](<Exploration teaching player the damage jump.png>)